martinrotter/rssguard/resources/docs/Documentation.md

 RSS Guard encapsulates styling capabilities via *skins* feature.
 Each skin is placed in its own folder and must contain several [files](https://github.com/martinrotter/rssguard/tree/master/resources/skins/vergilius).
 There are some [built-in](https://github.com/martinrotter/rssguard/tree/master/resources/skins) skins, but you can place your custom skins in your [user data folder](#userd).
 You can find exact path to your user data folder in `About` dialog.
 Note that there must be subfolder `skins`.
 Create it if it does not exist and place your custom skins inside.

+Also, there is "empty" [skin](https://github.com/martinrotter/rssguard/tree/master/resources/skins/plain) which can be used as a base for your custom skins.
+Look into its main [layout file](https://github.com/martinrotter/rssguard/tree/master/resources/skins/plain/html_wrapper.html) for some commentary.

 <img src="images/about-skins.png" width="600px">

 So for example if your new skin is called `greenland`, you must place it in folder